bayesiains/reading-group/README.md

 # Bayesiains Reading Group

-*Time and place*: 9.30am on Wednesdays until 28 August 2019, IF 1.16

-From Monday 2 September 2019, we'll be at 2pm on Mondays, IF 1.16.
+*Time and place*: 2pm on Mondays, IF 1.16.

 ## Rota